openhab/openhab-addons/bundles/org.openhab.binding.pushover/README.md

 - `sendMonospaceMessage(String message, @Nullable String title, @Nullable Duration ttl)` - This method is used to send a monospace message with TTL.

 - `sendAttachmentMessage(String message, @Nullable String title, String attachment, @Nullable String contentType)` - This method is used to send a message with an attachment.
-It takes a local path or URL to the attachment (parameter `attachment` **mandatory**).
+It takes a local path or URL to the attachment (parameter `attachment` mandatory).
 Additionally you can pass a data URI scheme to this parameter.
+The content of an Image-type item is also accepted (see demo.rules example).
 Optionally pass a `contentType` to define the content-type of the attachment (default: `image/jpeg` or guessed from image data).

 - `sendAttachmentMessage(String message, @Nullable String title, String attachment, @Nullable String contentType, @Nullable Duration ttl)` - This method is used to send a message with an attachment and TTL.
 See previous method for details.